blusnir-cm/ShowTVTime-Design-Patterns/README.md

 * **Scoring System:** Implementation of arithmetic mean algorithms to calculate global ratings based on user feedback.
 * **Data Persistence:** Custom local storage system to save state between sessions (Users, Reviews, Groups).
 * **User Roles:** Distinction between regular users and group members.

+---

+### 📂 Feature Specifications (BDD Files)
+The repository includes a `features/` directory containing Gherkin syntax files (`.feature`).
+These files are included to demonstrate the **Requirement Engineering process** and how the business rules were originally modeled.

+> ⚠️ **Note:** These feature files serve as **static documentation** for the design process.
+They are not currently connected to an executable test runner in this specific version of the codebase.

+---

 ## 💻 How to Run
 1. Clone the repository.